 As we work within policy frameworks established by DfE (for energy) and DfI (for water), we help these departments by providing regulatory support and carrying out analysis.
 We also have previously supported, where necessary, the Assembly's Economy and Infrastructure committees and frequently provided evidence to meetings of these committees.
-Should there be a return to a devolved Assembly in 2020, it would again offer opportunities for us to engage and inform those locally elected bodies.
+With the return of the Ni Assembly in January 2020 we will continue to offer opportunities for us to engage and inform those locally elected bodies.
 Finally, we also operate the Northern Ireland Sustainable Energy Programme (NISEP).